LeaVerou/lea.verou.me/blog/2023/eigensolutions/index.md

 step back and ask and ask yourself: can we design a solution as a **composition** of smaller, more general features, that could be used together to address a broader set of use cases?
 In many cases the features required for that composition are already implemented and are just missing one piece: our eigensolution.
-In other cases composability may require more than one new feature, but the result can still be a net win since these are features are useful on their own and can ship independently.
+In other cases composability may require more than one new feature, but the result can still be a net win since these features are useful on their own and can ship independently.

+A composability mindset requires **being aware of pain points and use cases across many different product areas**.
+This becomes harder in larger organizations, where product teams are highly specialized.
+It’s not impossible, but requires conscious effort to cross-polinate all the way down, rather than completely depending on higher levels of the hierarchy to maintain a bird’s eye view of the product.

-It’s important to note that it’s a spectrum, not a binary: *overfitting* and *eigensolutions* are just its two opposite ends.
+It’s also important to note that it’s a spectrum, not a binary: *overfitting* and *eigensolutions* are just its two opposite ends.
 Eigensolutions do not come along every day, and do not even exist for all problems.
 While it’s important to actively guard against overfitting by making sure solutions are validated by many diverse use cases, going too far the other side and chasing a general solution for every problem is also a poor use of resources.